 There's a reason that Tony's works in Ghana and Ivory Coast.
 Because that’s where the worst problems are, so that’s where we want to have a positive impact.

-The fact that 5.420 farmers produce cocoa for Tony’s, means that there are 5,420 farmers who earn a living income.
-And even better news, most of these farmers have have wives and children, so the number of people who benefit is far greater.
-The farmers are proud to be able to provide for their families.
-Proud farmers; that’s what we do it for!
+5,021 farmers who produce cocoa for Tony's are 5,021 farmers who can earn a living income.
+Even better, is that these farmers have women and children, so the number of people who benefit from this is many times higher.
+That makes 'em proud farmers.
+That's what we do it for!

 Tony's partner cooperatives

 The cocoa farmers are members of our partner cooperatives Kapatchiva, Ecojad, ECAM and SOCOOPACDI in Ivory Coast and ABOCFA in Ghana.
 Tony’s Impact team regularly travels to Ghana and Ivory Coast to visit the partner cooperatives and attend their annual general meetings.
 It goes without saying, that when we visit, we always take an extra bag of Tony's chocolate with us so that the farmers can see (and taste!) the results of all their hard work.

 your impactJust calculated your impact?
 Then now you know how many beans it takes to make your favorite bar.
 Every bite helps.
 Whenever you enjoy a mouthful of Tony’s you’re eating chocolate made from traceable beans purchased directly from the farmer, who got paid a higher price.
 The more cocoa beans we need, the more farmers we work with and the more they benefit from our recipe for slave free cocoa.
 By eating our chocolate you’re part of the solution, but there's more you can do..

 Here you can see how the farmers have chosen to invest their Tony's premium: